erichard/SublimeCTagsPHP/README.md

 One unique feature for the moment, but it's AWESOME !

-I've called it the 'import use statment' feature.
+I've called it the 'import use statement' feature.
 Just bring your cursor hover a class name, hit the F5 key (default but customizable) and that's it.

-Based on the current file content, the use statment could be added in :
+Based on the current file content, the use statement could be added in :

-  - Below the last use statment
+  - Below the last use statement
-  - Below the namespace statment (with an empty line between both)
+  - Below the namespace statement (with an empty line between both)
   - Below the php opening tag (with an empty line between both)